C-Adam/Coding-Notes/JavaScript/Note.md

 //To retrieve values, we use Map.get(key). console.log(rest.get("Name")); //Will print Classico Italiano

-//With booleans as keys, we can rest.set(false, "This is false!");
+//With booleans as keys, we can do things like this: rest.set(false, "This is false!");
 console.log(rest.get(0 > 1));